michelebusta/MCW-Microservices-Architecture/HOL/Hands-on lab step-by-step - Microservices architecture - Developer edition.md

     g.
 Storage: Leave Create new selected, and accept the default name

     h.
+Application Insights: Select Off

+    i.
 Select Create to provision the new Function App

     ![In the Function App blade, fields are set to the previously defined settings.](images/Hands-onlabstep-by-step-Microservicesarchitecture-Developereditionimages/media/image55.png "Function App blade")